-She started working for international architectural offices like Renzo Piano/Kohlbecker, Jean Nouvel, Pysall.Ruge and Alusi Design; where she was envolved in the exhibition design of the German Expo 2000 pavilion in Hannover, the Debis tower at the Postdamer Platz, the Galeries Lafayette and the Canada House Building in Berlin.
+Later, during her stay in Berlin, she graduated from the University of the Arts in 2001 and started working for international architectural offices such as Renzo Piano/Kohlbecker, Jean Nouvel, Pysall.Ruge and Alusi Design and exhibition design for the German Expo 2000 pavilion in Hanover Collaboration on projects such as the Debis Tower on Potsdamer Platz, the Galeries Lafayette or the Canada House Building in Berlin.